This is the best easy vegan Alfredo sauce recipe you’ll try, with no dairy, no eggs, no tofu, and no cashews required!

 Whisk in the salt and oil or vegan butter spread.
 If desired, also add 2 tsp minced garlic.

-Over low-medium heat, slowly bring this mixture to a boil.
+Over low medium heat, slowly bring this mixture to a boil.
 Stir occasionally at first, then constantly once it begins to thicken.
 The whole process should take under 10 minutes.

 Once thick, turn off the heat and whisk in the nutritional yeast or vegan Parmesan until it melts.
 Taste the sauce, and season with salt and pepper as desired.

-Above, watch the Alfredo recipe video
+Vegan Alfredo recipe video

 Vegan Alfredo Sauce